 Sometimes our online businesses need to display different types of content depending on where a visitor is.
 For example, you have an online store, which sells to different countries or a blog that has various articles in other languages, depending on the country or you are a freelancer who shows a professional service list depending on where they visit you from or similar cases and for this, you need Geo redirection on your site.
 A Geo Redirect sends visitors from a particular country to certain content on your WordPress website.

-What I do anticipate is that this article has a certain level of knowledge and you will have to read it more slowly than normal, because it is important to know very specific aspects to understand redirects (or WordPress Geolocation in this case) in WordPress.
+I anticipate that this article has a certain level of knowledge, and you will have to read it more slowly than usual because it is essential to know particular aspects to understand redirects in WordPress (in this case WordPress Geolocation).

 There are, or maybe, many reasons why geo-redirects could come in handy for your project:

 - You offer multiple languages on your website.

 - You will be able to offer “local content” to your visitors.

 - You can customize other types of elements, such as discount coupons and particular marketing campaigns.

 - If you have an online store, you can automatically modify the taxes on your products, depending on where they visit you.